NeoZorK/neozork-hld-prediction/README.md

 ## The script produces the following outputs:

 1.  **Console Summary:** Detailed summary printed to the console at the end of execution, including selected parameters, timing metrics for different steps, data shape, memory usage, API latency (if applicable), and overall success status.
-2.  **Plots (Optional):** If not disabled via CLI arguments, generates plots displaying OHLCV data along with the calculated indicator lines and signals using `mplfinance`.
+2.  **Plots (Optional):** If not disabled via CLI arguments, generates plots displaying `OHLCV` data along with the calculated indicator lines and signals using `mplfinance`.
 Plots are typically shown interactively or saved if configured.
-3.  **NEW: Raw Data Parquet Files:** When run with API data sources (`yfinance`, `polygon`, `binance`), the script automatically saves the downloaded raw OHLCV data into a `.parquet` file within the `data/raw_parquet/` directory.
-The filename typically includes the source, ticker, interval, and date range.
+3.  **NEW: Raw Data Parquet Files:** When run with API data sources (`yfinance`, `polygon`, `binance`), the script automatically saves the downloaded raw `OHLCV` data into a `.parquet` file within the `data/raw_parquet/` directory.
+The filename typically includes the `source`, `ticker`, `interval`, and `date range`.
 This allows for easy reloading and reuse of the fetched data without hitting the APIs again.

 ### Running Tests